Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2017 Ford Escape is generally considered a reliable model year for transmission performance.
 Some owners have reported minor issues such as difficult shifting or occasional jerking, but these Ford Escape Problems are not widespread.

 Most of these issues can be traced to software or dirty transmission fluid.
-A simple transmission fluid change or software update usually fixes these issues, with costs ranging between $100 and $500.
+A simple transmission fluid change or software update usually fixes these issues, costing between $100 and $500.

 2018 Ford Escape Transmission